Seravo/docs/index.md

 published: true
 ---

-> **Note:** This documentation is directed mainly to customers of [WP-palvelu.fi](https://wp-palvelu.fi) but you can use our [Project structure & Vagrant box](https://github.com/Seravo/wordpress) for your WordPress development freely.
-This includes personal and commercial usage as stated in [LICENSE (MIT)](https://github.com/Seravo/wordpress/blob/master/LICENSE.md).
+> **Note:** This documentation is primairly intended for [WP-palvelu.fi](https://wp-palvelu.fi) customers.
+You are can however use our [project structure & Vagrant box](https://github.com/Seravo/wordpress) for any WordPress development no matter where you decide to deploy, host or maintain it.
+As stated in [LICENSE (MIT)](https://github.com/Seravo/wordpress/blob/master/LICENSE.md), the provides software and documentation is open source and can be used freely anywhere, including also commercial use.

-Here you can find guides and documentation to help you develop sites with WP-palvelu platform.
+This contains guides and tips for developers who might want to enhance their workflow and use the best modern development tools.
+Feel free to pick the parts that fit your style of development best!

-All WP-palvelu.fi sites are preconfigured for Git development workflow.
-Sounds too much to handle?
-Don't worry, you don't have to use Git or anything else included.
-Please develop your pages like you feel is best for you!
+All WP-palvelu.fi sites are preconfigured for optimal development workflow, but the workflow in general or any part of it is not mandatory.
+You don't have to use Git, Composer or the others if you don't want.
+Or you can use them, but follow your own workflow.
+All sites have SFTP/SSH access so all sites support even the most traditional FTP-your-suff-to-the-server-workflow.
+But if you like the idea of a really optimized workflow, please keep on reading!

-All sites have SFTP/SSH access and you can develop your site like you are used to.
-Continue reading if you want to enhance your workflow and start using modern development tools.
+This documentation is maintained in a [public git](https://github.com/wp-palvelu/developer-documentation) repository.
+If you find any errors or you want to extend the documentation, feel free to contribute!

-### Really minimal guide for developing your site:
+### Fast-track guide for developing your site:
 >**Hint:** Read the other topics to have better understanding what's happening over here.

 ```